si-le/better-revisions/readme.txt

 If you want to restore a revision, the fields above will restored too.
 And in case of deleting a post/page, than all revision with all fields above will be deleted too - for a smaller and cleaner database.

 No further configuration is needed, the plugin doesn't add any database tables rather saves additional revision data to post-meta and works with custom-post-types too.
 It's translation ready and allready translated into german.

+= Gutenberg support was added =

+Now it works with the new Block-Editoe (Gutenberg) and the old Classic-Editor (tinyMCE).

 == Installation ==